 Tampa Police Department Information

-The Tampa Police Department has three patrol districts, each with their own District Latent Investigation Squad (DLIS) (a group of plainclothes detectives), rapid offender control (ROC) officers (officers who investigate and patrol high crime areas), a crime prevention unit that works with community and business leaders, and school resource officers assigned to schools within the district.
-The department’s budget provides funding for patrol, operations and other specialty areas in the TPD which include the Criminal Investigations Unit, Major Crimes Bureau, and Special Support Division.
+The Tampa Police Department has three patrol districts, each with its own District Latent Investigation Squad (DLIS) (a group of plainclothes detectives), rapid offender control (ROC) officers (officers who investigate and patrol high crime areas), a crime prevention unit that works with community and business leaders, and school resource officers assigned to schools within the district.
+The department’s budget provides funding for patrol, operations, and other specialty areas in the TPD which include the Criminal Investigations Unit, Major Crimes Bureau, and Special Support Division.

 The TPD Citizen’s Police Academy provides operational and procedural information regarding the police department to citizens.
 Through the Academy, citizens can ride-along with police officers, interact with the K-9 team, and learn about the daily duties of cops.
 Applicants must submit to a criminal background check.
 Citizens interested in volunteering with the TPD can also apply to the Civilian Volunteers Assisting Police program.

 For youth, the TPD offers organized sports, after-school care, and summer programs through the Police Athletic League (PAL).
 College students ages 18 and older can apply to the College Intern Program.
 The four-month program provides law enforcement experience to undergraduate or graduate college students and exposes them to the different units and bureaus of the department.

 Salary, Benefits, and Jobs Outlook

 Law enforcement officers with the Tampa Police Department earn a starting salary of $55,140 per year and receive vacation, sick leave, full medical benefits, paid holidays, and are enrolled in the city’s pension plan.4 With annual step increases, patrol officers can earn a base salary of up to $89,544 per year.4